hyperdrift-io/genesis/examples/task-manager/docs/rules/COMPONENTS.md

 ## State Management with Zustand

-Zustand is used for state management.
-Example usage:
+Zustand is used for state management:

 ```tsx
 import { useUserStore } from '@/store/userStore';